 The good news is that conversion rate optimization can take your existing traffic and mine significantly more profit from it.
 As your conversion rates and revenue increase, you have more money to put back into paid traffic, which then drives up your revenue even more.

-So don’t waste your traffic.
-Use these CRO product page best practices to turn more traffic into sales.
+So don’t waste your traffic—optimize your conversion rate to turn more traffic into sales.